williamatodd/devise-2fa/README.md

     rails g devise MODEL

-Configure your app for authorization, edit your Controller and add this before_filter:
+Configure your app for authorization, edit your Controller and add this before_action:

-    before_filter :authenticate_user!
+    before_action :authenticate_user!

 Make sure your "root" route is configured in config/routes.rb